MComp (General Track): Frequently Asked Questions

 2. For Applicants – Requirements

-I do not have a Bachelor's/Master’s Degree in IT/Computer Science/ Computing.
-Do I qualify for the MComp (General Track) programme?
+I do not have a Bachelor's/Master’s degree in IT/Computer Science/Computing.
+Am I eligible to apply for the MComp (General Track) programme?

-Yes, you do meet the requirements for the programme.
-The MComp (General Track) programme was designed specifically for candidates without Computing degrees, We accept candidates with a good honours degrees or equivalent from any discipline.
-Do note that admission is on a competitive basis and there is no guarantee of admission.
+Yes, you do meet the requirements for this programme.
+The MComp (General Track) programme was designed specifically for candidates without computing degrees.
+We accept candidates with a good honours degrees or equivalent from any discipline.
+Please note that admission is on a competitive basis and there is no guarantee of admission.

 Having IT related job experience is advantageous but not compulsory.
-You are eligible for the programme as long as you have a good degree in any discipline.
+You are eligible to apply for this programme as long as you have a good degree in any discipline.
 However, you are encouraged to submit your job experience (if any) for consideration as well.

 I do not have any programming or computing experience.
-Do I qualify for the MComp (General Track)?
+Am I eligible to apply for this programme?

 How does the admission requirements differ for full-time and part-time programme?

-I have been admitted into MComp (General Track), could I apply to convert to the MComp (Specialisations) programme?
+I have been admitted into the MComp (General Track) programme.
+Could I apply to convert to the MComp (Specialisations) programme?

-In general, we aim to train all our MComp graduates to similar levels of competencies in advanced computing which was the rationale for providing a set bridging courses for students who are coming from non-computing fields.
-MComp (General Track) students will be enrolling in the same elective courses as other students from the four specialisations.
-All MComp students will also receive the same degree scroll, as specialisations is reflected primarily in the transcript.
+In general, we aim to train all our MComp graduates to similar levels of competencies in advanced computing which was the rationale for providing a set of bridging courses for students from non-computing disciplines.
+MComp (General Track) students will be enrolling in the same elective courses as students from the MComp (Specialisations) programme.
+All MComp students will also receive the same degree scroll, as specialisations are reflected primarily in the transcript.

-When do I need to submit my supporting documents?
+When do I need to submit my application documents?

-All supporting documents are to be uploaded before submitting your online application.
-The School will not upload documents on behalf of applicants.
+Please ensure that all mandatory and supporting documents are uploaded in the online Graduate Admission System before submitting your application.
+The School will not assist to upload documents on behalf of applicants.

 Can I apply without GRE/GMAT/TOEFL/IELTS test scores?